Yakima County assistance programs.

 - Youth programs - The Yakima Salvation Army also runs several programs for youth and children.
 Access day and child care, and other services.

-- Several other emergency assistance programs and social services are offered.
+- Several other emergency assistance programs and social services are offered, even including free school items.
 Read Yakima Salvation Army assistance programs.

 St Vincent Center, which is located in Union Gap Washington (phone (509) 457 - 5112), offers a limited rent assistance program that may be able to provide short-term assistance to prevent eviction.
 There may be funds for paying security deposits or 1st month's rent to help the homeless obtain housing and cash vouchers to pay for short-term shelter in local hotels or motels.
 Click here to find other rent assistance programs.